tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 the credential.
 Revocation of the long term private key that signs the delegated credential also implicitly revokes the delegated credential.

+## Interactions with session resumption

+If a client decides to cache the certificate chain an re-validate it when resuming a connection, the client SHOULD also cache the associated delegated credential and re-validate it.

 ## Privacy considerations